textbook/bulrush/README.md

 You can also add `rewards_url`, providing your unique [MonkeyRewards][19] URL, to enable a *"Powered by MailChimp"* link.

+### License Settings

+You can provide one of two options to specify the license for your content:

+ - License name (`str`): The name of the license to display.
+Unless otherwise specified, a default icon ([`file-text-o`][23]) will be used and the entry will link to the current page.

+   Creative Commons license names (e.g. `'CC BY-SA 4.0'`) are automatically recognised and an appropriate icon and link are generated.

+ - License definition (`dict`): A dictionary specifying the `name`, `url` and optional `icon` (must be a Font Awesome icon name, default is [`file-text-o`][23]).

+The license details will be displayed at the bottom of the sidebar on every page.

 Custom Styling
 --------------